all-maps-lie/all-maps-lie-2020/assignments/final-project.md

 * Empty tree beds (Joey will be doing this!)
 * Graffiti

-Notice how these are all things that you might encounter every day on your commutes, on walks to the grocery store, or while walking your dog.
+Notice how these are all things that you might encounter every day on your commutes, on walks to the grocery store, in Google Streetview, or while walking your dog.

 ## Overview

-There are **two options** for structuring your urban media mapping project, one that is more "field work" based and the other that is more "remote sensing" based.
+<s>There are **two options** for structuring your urban media mapping project, one that is more "field work" based and the other that is more "remote sensing" based.
 Both options will require you to *pay attention* to some kind of urban phenomenon.
-Both options will challenge you to dig deep into the *processes, histories, and politics* that have shaped your focal point.
+Both options will challenge you to dig deep into the *processes, histories, and politics* that have shaped your focal point. </s>

+For your projects this semester, you will be exploring "urban media" through the lens of Google Streetview and other geospatial data.
+In exploring Streetview, each of you will focus on **one** aspect of urban space.
+The project will challenge you to dig deep into the *processes, histories, and politics* that have shaped your subject of interest as well as prompt you to question the ways in which Google Streetview shapes what you can know about your subject of interest.

+NOTE: I acknowledge that Streetview does place a number of constraints on our mapping abilities and offers a very specific lens of *seeing*, however, those constraints and lenses are also opportunities for practicing important data awarenesses such as understanding sampling bias, temporal bias, data licensing and so on.

 A successful project will:
 1. **Showcase substantial effort and thoughtfulness in data collection and mapping**